-Breast Reduction Surgery (sometimes called a “boob” reduction or reduction mammoplasty) is an operation that raises, reshapes and reduces large breasts.
-The procedure removes excess breast fat, glandular tissue, and skin to achieve a breast size and shape in proportion with your body and aims to alleviate the discomfort associated with overly large breasts.
+Breast Reduction Surgery (sometimes called a reduction mammoplasty) is an operation that raises, reshapes and reduces large breasts.
+The procedure removes excess breast fat, glandular tissue, and skin to achieve a breast size and shape in proportion with your body and aims to alleviate the discomfort that can be associated with overly large breasts.

 Large breasts can occur as a result of puberty (macromastia) or following childbirth and breast feeding and this can then become symptomatic.
 Breast reduction surgery in Sydney is also performed on patients who have larger more pendulous breasts as can occur following weight loss or as a person gets older.

 Am I a Candidate for Breast Reduction Surgery in Sydney?

 If you feel that you meet one or more of the following then you may be a good candidate for Breast Reduction Surgery: